 Feel the passion and energy of flamenco that come alive nightly!
 Enjoy a 1.5-hour show in which you will get to see how this universal art works and understand why all local and foreigners love this traditional dance.

 You’ll experience flamenco sounds, rhythms and dances in a very intimate and authentic place.
 The artists will make sure you feel their passion and will captivate you with their deep emotions.
 It will be a night you will never forget…

 In 1783, King Charles III regulated the social exclusion of the gypsy community.
 Little by little, they began to integrate -not without difficulty- to the Spanish society.
 As their visibility increased, gypsies performed their songs and dances not only privately but also for larger audiences.

 During the first half of the 19th century, Andalucia and the gypsy character caused fascination among Spaniards and young European Romantics.
 This character was a synonym of independence and uniqueness.
 The description of flamenco parties written by these travellers resulted in the massive expansion of flamenco.

 Thanks to this, flamenco dancing was publicly performed in cafes cantantes first (during a period also known as opera flamenca), and in larger venues later on.
 As a result, it became so popular that there were flamenco shows everywhere.
 The excess was such that spectators stopped attending and flamenco almost

 Fortunately, new influences and major artists of the 1950s recover the original spirit of flamenco and from then on it has been considered an art.

 The history of flamenco dancing has had a constant evolution for the past 250 years.
 According to the experts, there have been 4 different periods:

-To end a lovely night, experience a colorful and passionate flamenco show in a typical Jewish house.
+To end a lovely night, experience a colorful and passionate flamenco show in one of Seville’s most acclaimed tablaos (flamenco bars).
 Some of the most famous bailaores and bailaoras started their career in Seville.
-You might discover a new shining star going to a tablao!
+You might discover a new shining star!